DevPranjal/reproduction-review-kd/README.md

 ### Training baseline teachers

-To train the teacher model, we use the code written by the authors as follows
+To train the teacher model, we use the code written by the authors as follows:

 ```bash
 git clone https://github.com/dvlab-research/ReviewKD